-BONN, Germany (Landscapes News) — In discussions about landscapes, peatlands play a significant role.
+BONN, Germany (Landscape News) — In discussions about landscapes, peatlands play a significant role.
 Despite covering only 3 to 5 percent of the earth’s surface, peatlands can be found all over the world from permafrost regions to tropical rainforests to coastal areas.
 Peatlands are also estimated to hold more than 30 percent of the world’s soil carbon stocks, making their protection vital in efforts to limit global warming.

 Ahead of the GLF, Daniel spoke about his upcoming talk, how peatlands fit into the larger landscapes picture, future goals for peatlands and challenges: